-A learner who submits RPL will be subject to the following additional fees per RPL application for each unit cluster.

-- 1. Application fee \$100.00 This fee covers the extra administration to check RPL and submit to assessors. - 2.
-Assessment fee \$350.00 This fee covers the assessor marking the RPL work and completing the assessment. - 3.
+A learner who completes a cluster through the RPL process will be granted a 30% discount on the original advertised cluster price.
+Where a learner is completing a qualification through a traineeship, a discount will not be offered as the training is funded through State Government.

 Should the recommendation made at the conclusion of your RPL application determine that you require class or online based training to attain the unit or cluster, the cost will revert to the full unit or cluster fee as advertised on the REIT Website.

-No refund on the above fees will be offered. - 4.
-All additional fees payable will be clearly identified to you, and should you wish to seek clarification at any time, please do not hesitate to contact REIT. - 5.
+All additional fees payable will be clearly identified to you, and should you wish to seek clarification at any time, please do not hesitate to contact REIT.

 Should a learner require gap training, further fees will apply if the gap training is in excess of 1 hour per cluster.
 REIT will ensure that any additional fees will be keep to a minimum.